 With powder coated steel structures it is much more difficutl to make modifications or changes in the future and certainly less financially viable to make any changes.
 Not that most people require any changes after installation.

-You cannot readily paint new colours ontop of powder coated structures.
 So if you wanted to paint metalic rail heads or add ons then Powder Coating is not for you.
 Repainting on top of powder coating is possible with some sanding down of the powder coated layer to take it from its smooth structure to a rough surface for the new paint to bond to.
 But why buy powder coated steel structure to then rub the protective powder coated layer away at reduction or elimination of its protective benefits and additonal cost of time and effort.
 However if you are in such position a 180-grit sand paper should be enought to grind away enough of the power coat layer to enable you to get a layer that the paint may stick to.

 Powder coating has proven popular option.
 Consider how this may suit the envionrment to be installed in given that it will provide a slightly different finish to normal painted railings.